What is GST?

 What if I have a PST reseller account number/exemption form and forget to provide it?

 Generally, PST will be applied to all invoices where the PST reseller account number/certificate has not been provided timely.
-However, if a valid PST reseller account number/certificate covering the service period can be provided, please submit a request within 30 days of the invoice issuance date.
+However, if a valid PST reseller account number/certificate covering the service period can be provided, please reach out to Billing by chat within 30 days of the invoice issuance date.